Wattle they do with connectivity: nbn powers Council

 business nbn™ Enterprise Ethernet

-Launched in 2018, business nbn™ Enterprise Ethernet is a direct fibre solution that allows businesses to use the nbn™ broadband access network for access to upload and download speeds of up to 1000Mbps (1Gbps).* It is now retailed by some of Australia’s largest providers.
+Launched in 2018, business nbn™ Enterprise Ethernet is a fibre solution that offers options allowing businesses to use the nbn™ broadband access network for access to upload and download speeds of close to 1000Mbps (1Gbps).* It is now retailed by some of Australia’s largest providers.

-Wattle Range Council switched on an Enterprise Ethernet connection at its Millicent Civic Centre last week and can now offer upload and download speeds up to 100 times faster than it could previously.*
+Wattle Range Council switched on an Enterprise Ethernet connection at its Millicent Civic Centre last week and can now offer upload and download speeds close to 100 times faster than it could previously.*

 The Enterprise Ethernet connection means fast internet for up to 70 office staff using the Civic Centre at one time, and will help the council make its own operations fully cloud-based.* It is also expected to drive efficiencies for its field staff.